 Religious Studies at Warminster School is as much about discovering and establishing yourself as a person as it is learning about the world religions.
 It is about knowing what you think, and being able to explain yourself in light of the views of others.
 We encourage pupils to be open-minded, seek knowledge and be critical in order to make more informed choices.
 We respect a child’s right to learn with an open mind and give them the tools to think for themselves, questioning how we know what we know.
 We believe it is important that we fire children’s curiosity and never limit their questioning.

-The Religious Studies department has a range of resources for pupils to use, such as textbooks, artifacts, relevant books for further reading, and ICT.
-Concerning the latter, the RS department has subscribed to Doddle, an internet-based portal for setting pieces of subject-specific work to further and consolidate understanding.
+The Religious Studies department has a range of resources for pupils to use, such as textbooks, artefacts, relevant books for further reading, and ICT.